Attributed-graphs kernel implementation using local detuning of neutral-atoms Rydberg Hamiltonian: Quantum feature extraction

 \section{Quantum feature extraction}

-In this section we demonstrate how the quantum features $\boldsymbol{O}^{\mathcal{G}}$ [\textit{cf.} Eq. (\ref{eq:general_quantum_evolution_kernel})] are extracted using a neutral-atom QPU.
-After introducing the Rydberg Hamiltonian, we discuss the graph embedding scheme, and explain the details of the emulation used to extract the graph-dependent observables.
+In this section we demonstrate how the quantum features $\boldsymbol{O}^{\mathcal{G}}$ [\textit{cf.} Eq.~(\ref{eq:general_quantum_evolution_kernel})] are extracted using a neutral-atom QPU.
+After introducing the Rydberg Hamiltonian (\ref{subsec:Rydberg_Hamiltonian}), we discuss the graph embedding scheme (\ref{subsec:Graph_Embedding}), and explain the details of the emulation used to extract the graph-dependent observables (\ref{subsec:emulation}).
+Finally, we present small-time analytical approximations useful for later results` interpretation (\ref{subsec:perturbation_theory}).

-\subsection{Rydberg/ Ising Hamiltonian}
+\subsection{Rydberg / Ising Hamiltonian}

 Neutral-atom quantum computing processors (QPU) are operated such that the two states describing a qubit, the zero state $\left|0\right\rangle $ and the one-state $\left|1\right\rangle $, correspond to particularly chosen long-lived atomic energy levels where specifically the state $\left|1\right\rangle $ is associated with a highly-excited atomic Rydberg level.
 For example, for $^{87}\mathrm{Rb}$ atoms, commonly used in the field, one such choice is given through $\left|0\right\rangle =\left|5S_{1/2},F=2,m_{F}=2\right\rangle $ and $\left|1\right\rangle =\left|60S_{1/2},m_{J}=1/2\right\rangle $.
 This choice leads to an effective Ising Hamiltonian where the long-ranged interaction is driven through the van-der-Waals interaction of distant atoms which are simultaneously in the highly-excited and spatially extended Rydberg state.
 As a consequence, a system of $N$ atoms is described through the so-called Rydberg Hamiltonian~\cite{Gallagher_1994}